SlateFoundation/slate/README.md

 # slate

-An open-source foundation for schools
+An open-source foundation for schools.

+View complete getting started guides and documentation at http://slate.is/docs

 ## Maturity
 Slate is stable and has been used in production at pilot schools for over 5 years.
 This current open-source release however is only recommended for trial use by developers as breaking changes may need to be made over the next few minor versions as we work towards a 1.0 release.